SegFaulty/slack-blackhole/README.md

 - change to slack-api-token-file for stronger security of the api-token (bash history, cron mails etc.)
 - removed ENV config set
 - add handled and deleted messages counter
+- only delete if "subtype":"bot_message" and config "only_bot_messages" = true

 ## deployment